net-lisias-ksp/KSP-Recall/README.md

 KSP-Recall introduces a new work around for this problem, detecting when the Heading drift is unwanted and canceling it.

 It **does not** fixes, specifically, the drift induced by the wheels itself, but helps on preventing situations where the wheels problem would be triggered.

+### Fixing Costs refunds when Recovering Crafts on KSP 1.11.x

+On TweakScale's [Forum thread](https://forum.kerbalspaceprogram.com/index.php?/topic/179030-*/&do=findComment&comment=3934078), a discussion about a problem introduced on KSP 1.1.0 that made refunds on craft recovering problematic - as the user end up losing any extra costs a module implements for the part using the `IPartCostModifier`.

+Many, many add'ons are affected by this problem.

+KSP-Recall solves this by implementing a new module, `Refunding`, that makes use of a meta-resource (also called `Refunding`) to trick the game cost recovering algorithms in giving you back the Funds it miscalculates.

 ## For Add'On Authors